2023 Best Allied Health Services Associate Degree Schools in the Great Lakes Region

 Read full report on Allied Health & Medical Assisting Services at Herzing University - Madison

-Oakton Community College landed the #7 spot in the 2023 rankings for the best associate degree allied health and medical assisting services programs.
-Located in the city of Des Plaines, Oakton Community College is a public college with a moderately-sized student population.
+Oakton Community College ranked #7 on this year’s Best Allied Health Services Associate Degree Schools in the Great Lakes Region list.
+Located in the small city of Des Plaines, Oakton Community College is a public school with a medium-sized student population.

 On average, medical assisting graduates from Oakton Community College take out $16,338 in student loans while working on their Associate Degree.